The Winterthur Library

 SCOPE AND CONTENT

 The Rose Valley Association (RVA) papers document the formation of the Association.
 Minutes of meetings, financial records, land records, and tax records round out the collection.
 While most of the material in this group of papers deals with the business end of the operation (as opposed to the artistic or philosophical angles), it does include a letter book from the Rose Valley Shops that documents the production standards and schedule for their furniture.
-A few items relating to the Rose Valley Folk Theatre are also included (Box 2).
+A few items relating to the Rose Valley Folk Theatre are also included.
 In addition, there are photographs showing Henry W. Hetzel's home and furniture.
 Hetzel was the secretary of the RVA and a mechanical drawing teacher in Philadelphia who had his own small metalworking shop in Rose Valley.

 The Rose Valley Press (RVP) items consist mainly of examples of their printing (which was actually done in Philadelphia) and over 100 line cuts (printing blocks of lines of type) used by the Press, from various publications.
 As well, there is a small amount of correspondence relating to the business of the Press.

-The M. Hawley McLanahan (McL) papers include a great many papers generated in the course of his professional life as partner in the firm Price & McLanahan (P&McL), which was formed in 1903.
+The M. Hawley McLanahan (McL) papers include a great many papers generated in the course of his professional life as partner in the architectural firm Price & McLanahan, which was formed in 1903.
 The collection includes letter books, bills and receipts, tax records, project files, and bound account books.
-This partnership ended with Will Price’s death on 14 October 1916.
-McLanahan then joined with Ralph Bencker in a new partnership; McLanahan & Bencker was formed in the first half of 1920, although some clients continued to address correspondence to P&McL.
+William L. Price died on 14 October 1916, but the firm name Price & McLanahan continued to be used for several more years.
+McLanahan then joined with Ralph Bencker in a new partnership; McLanahan & Bencker was formed in the first half of 1920, although some clients continued to address correspondence to Price & McLanahan.
 This partnership dissolved in 1926, and McLanahan continued in independent practice until his death in 1929.
-From 1885 to 1890, he had been in a real estate partnership called Whiteside and McLanahan.
+From 1885 to 1890, he had been in a real estate partnership called Whiteside and McLanahan; this firm was incorporated in 1922.

 ORGANIZATION